Plans & Tasks

 Plans are stored in .nav/plans.json.
 Start a plan with /plan:

 > /plan add dark mode to the settings screennav enters plan mode — it discusses the idea with you, asking one clarifying question at a time.
-When the plan is ready, it produces a summary and asks you to confirm:
+When the plan is ready, the model writes YAML frontmatter (name, description) between --- lines, then the full plan as markdown (saved as approach).
+That shape is parsed deterministically when you confirm:

 [y]es to save plan, type feedback to refine, [a]bandon